 The Jewish Encyclopedia, in the article “Sun”, tells us the following:

 The root reason is that Qorach believed that they had already entered the Messianic age.
 He disputed that he had to be a receiver.
-It was Qorach’s understanding that he had become a giver, along with the other 250 men.
+It was Qorach’s understanding that he had become a giver, along with the other two-hundred and fifty men.
 They believed that they no longer needed to be receivers.
 There was no more rebbe and talmid.
 We are all holy, we are all Shabbat, we are all the sun, we are all givers.

 The face of Moshe was like the face of the sun, where the face of Joshua was like the face of the moon.[1]

 The Hebrew word for afternoon is צוהריים tzoharayam, this word has the same gematria as Moshe = 345.
-The value is equal is because the afternoon is when the sun is shining the brightest, and Moshe is the sun.
+The value is equal because the afternoon is when the sun is shining the brightest, and Moshe is the sun.

 Not all those who were in Qorach’s company were enticed: